 But then the whole experience of the other disciples is replicated, just for Thomas.

 Jesus seems to understand Thomas’ need to see and touch, to really experience for himself the reality of the resurrection, so Jesus lets him touch his wounds and holds a conversation just like all the other conversations he and Thomas surely had in the years before.

 Thomas had gotten just what he needed—and he utters a beautiful and powerful affirmation of faith: “My Lord and my God!”

 Thomas was on board again.
 The pain and fear and doubt of the past weeks had now grown into conviction . . . a conviction that would lead Thomas and all of them to become the disciples Jesus asked them to be.

 It’s really a redemptive story, because the truth of the matter is that faith is often born out a willingness to ask the tough questions and the patience to wait on the answers.

 But what has happened since that encounter with the risen Christ is that Thomas has gotten a bad reputation.
 He’s known as . . . doubting Thomas.

 But he didn’t do anything the other disciples didn’t do.
 He didn’t do anything WE wouldn’t do.
 He didn’t do anything unexpected at all!

 What he did was ask the questions that were nagging at his head and his heart.
 Yes, he doubted but he found the reassurance of God’s presence and power that he needed to move forward with his faith.

 Thomas became a successful church planter.
-And according to church tradition, he wrote his memoirs, called The Gospel According to Thomas and a few others.
+And according to church tradition, he wrote his memoirs, called The Gospel According to Thomas.
 And Thomas died a martyr’s death, loyal until the very end.